 Meet the 2018 Biodiversity #BIGAwards winners

-The 2018 BIG Biodiversity Challenge Awards reached a thrilling finale last night unveiling this year’s worthy winners across eight hotly contested categories, along with the overall winner of this year’s Challenge, and the 2018 BIG Biodiversity Champion, voted for by the industry!
+The 2018 BIG Biodiversity Challenge Awards #BIGAwards reached a thrilling finale last night unveiling this year’s worthy winners across eight hotly contested categories, along with the overall winner of this year’s Challenge, and the 2018 BIG Biodiversity Champion, voted for by the industry!

 Launched in 2013 by CIRIA’s Biodiversity Interest Group (BIG), the BIG Biodiversity Challenge and its ethos “do one thing” for biodiversity has captured the attention of the construction industry with 600+ case studies submitted, 21 Awards presented plus 4 overall winners gaining recognition.